πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int *p = &n;

-Stores the address of n in the box
+Stores the address of n in the box.

-& operator and * operator
+The & and * operators

 & (address-of operator)